diem/dip/dips/dip-10.md

 }
 ```
 * Fields definition:
-   * `domain` - name of a Diem ID domain
+   * `domain` - name of a Pay Address domain
 * The `DiemIdDomains` resource can only be published into an account with `Role == PARENT_VASP_ROLE_ID`.
 * The `DiemIdDomains` contains a list of `DiemIdDomain` structs that are associated with a VASP.
-As such, it is possible to register more than one Diem ID Domain for a given VASP.
+As such, it is possible to register more than one Pay Address Domain for a given VASP.
 We are providing this opportunity to support possible situations when two VASPs merge into one, or when a company wants to provide multiple wallet apps, while having only a single VASP parent account on the chain.
 * Only special Treasury Compliance account (address `0xB1E55ED`) can manipulate DiemIdDomains resource:
   * Only TC account can create and publish `DiemIdDomains` resource
   * Only TC account can add, remove or update an `DiemIdDomain` within `DiemIdDomains` resource
-* In order to register a Diem Id domain, a VASP needs to submit a request to Diem Association.
-LA will perform certain checks (out of scope of this document) before issuing an on-chain transaction to register a Diem Id Domain.
+* In order to register a Pay Address domain, a VASP needs to submit a request to Diem Association.
+LA will perform certain checks (out of scope of this document) before issuing an on-chain transaction to register a Pay Address Domain.
 These checks intend to mitigate irrelevant claims and enforce uniqueness
-* The Diem ID domain can be created as part of creating a `ParentVASP` account.
+* The Pay Address domain can be created as part of creating a `ParentVASP` account.
-* An entity (potentially the Association) may at some point choose to expose an open source application(*Indexer*) that will allow indexing available Diem IDs and could provide a convenient REST API for applications to fetch information about the domains.
+* An entity (potentially the Association) may at some point choose to expose an open source application(*Indexer*) that will allow indexing available Pay Addresss and could provide a convenient REST API for applications to fetch information about the domains.
 The API of such an indexer is out of scope of this RFC.

-## Diem ID Domain Events
+## Pay Address Domain Events

-The Move contract that manages Diem ID domains must emit an event every time Diem ID domain is created, removed or updated.
-Those events are critical for applications to be able to efficiently index existing Diem ID domains.
+The Move contract that manages Pay Address domains must emit an event every time Pay Address domain is created, removed or updated.
+Those events are critical for applications to be able to efficiently index existing Pay Address domains.

-While Diem ID domains are published into VASP accounts, Diem ID domain events are published under the Treasury Compliance account.
+While Pay Address domains are published into VASP accounts, Pay Address domain events are published under the Treasury Compliance account.
 We consolidate events under single account to allow indexers to follow single event stream.

 To store events, `DiemIdDomainManager` resource is published under the Treasure Compliance account(address `0xB1E55ED`).